Meta Brevoort: The Matterhorn

-She made a number of important ascents in the Alps in the 1860s and 1870s, but was thwarted in her two greatest alpine ambitions: to be the first woman to climb the Matterhorn, and the first person to climb the Meije in the Dauphiné.
+History has often remembered Meta, focusing on what were perceived as her greatest failures.
+Meta Brevoort’s two greatest alpine ambitions were to become the first woman to summit the Matterhorn and the first person to conquer the Meije in the Dauphiné.

 Her role-model and rival was Lucy Walker, who began her considerable mountaineering career at the age of 28, in 1859.
-In 1871, hearing that Brevoort planned an expedition to the Matterhorn in 1871, Walker quickly assembled a party that included the famous guide Melchior Anderegg, and made the summit a few days before Brevoort arrived in Zermatt.
-In contrast to Walker, who always wore dresses, Brevoort was the first female mountaineer to wear trousers.
+In 1871, hearing that Brevoort planned an expedition to the Matterhorn, Walker quickly assembled a party that included the famous guide Melchior Anderegg, and made the summit a few days before Brevoort arrived in Zermatt.
+Although Meta Brevoort missed out on her dream to be the first woman to climb the Matterhorn, she was not deterred.
+She waited for the right conditions on the mountain and a few days after Walkers summit became the first woman to traverse the Matterhorn from Zermatt to Breuil-Cervinia.